YagiSoftware/blog/_posts/2023-08-14-how-to-remove-paypal-express-checkout-in-shopify.md

 I understand it might be hard to trust a random app you came across on internet, you can refer to [these reviews on these other apps I made, from happy store owners](https://apps.shopify.com/partners/yagi-software), most of them has used my apps for many years and are very happy with it.

-I have been in the business of serving Shopify merchants for 3 years, and am actively supporting the app as well, if you have any question on installing or using the app, you can always email me and I will get back to you as soon as I can.
+I have been in the business of serving Shopify merchants for more than 5 years, and am actively supporting the app as well, if you have any question on installing or using the app, you can always email me and I will get back to you as soon as I can.